-3.7 Study G (915-921 MHz, 2 410-2 486 MHz and 5 738-5 766 MHz)
+3.8 Study H (915-921 MHz, 2 410-2 486 MHz and 5 738-5 766 MHz)

 When radio telescopes are located in remote areas, this is in order to limit interference and to allow observation of the cosmos in frequency bands that are heavily used in urban areas.
 To assist in these goals, some radio telescopes operate in locally-administered radio quiet zones wherein emissions are managed across the radio spectrum as explained in Report ITU-R RA.2259.